SooryaGeorge7/Paint-In-Cafe/README.md

   * The colors chosen for website have sufficient contrast and the website was tested for lighthouse score in darkmode as well.
 * To ensure that the visitor can easily navigate through the site.
   * Navgation links are easy to find in both big and small screens and they change color when hovered or focused on a specific link.
+* To ensure visitors can access the site's social media pages.
+  * Social media icons that can be clicked are provided in the footer of each page.
+* To generate traffic to website.
+  * This was done by having social media pages of the website which are then shareable.

 #### First Time Visitor Goals
-* To be able to navigate around the website with ease to find any information.
+* To be able to find any information that is needed before visiting cafe.
+  * The home page has all the information that visitors would need.For example, concept, price, bookings etc.
-* To ensure that the visitor can find the enquiry form to submit in the case of wanting to book a table for an event.
+* To find the enquiry form to submit in the case of wanting to book a table for an event.
+  * The navigation link on top has a link t event enquiry page where there is a form to submit incase of bookings needed.
-* To allow visitors to see gallery pictures of the cafe and paintings done at the cafe.
+* To be able to view gallery pictures of the cafe and paintings done at the cafe.
+  * The images from the cafe are displayed in gallery page which can be viewed from the naviagtion links.
-* To allow visitors to view the menu of the cafe on the site to see their options for food and prices.
+* To  view the menu of the cafe on the site to see their options for food and prices.
+  * The cafe page has the cafe menu and prices so that the visitor would be able to plan accordingly before coming to cafe.
+* To find out about prices.
+  * The pricing is explained in the home page in the boxes under the heading "How does it work?" and in the cafe page as well.
-* To allow visitors to have contact information incase they have any questions.
+* To  have contact information incase they have any questions.
+  * Contact information is provided in the footer of each page for user to access.
-* Ensure visitors can find out about location and opening times.
+* To find out about location and opening times.
+  * Location and Opening times are provided in the footer of each page for user to access.

 #### Returning Visitor Goals
 * To be able to find any updates about the cafe on the home page.
+ * There is a `Cafe updates` section in home page where updates of cafe can be seen.
 * Find contact details of Cafe in case they have any questions with regarding to their experience at the cafe.
+ * Contact information is provided in the footer of each page.
 * To be able to find their own pictures in the gallery.
+  * Gallery images can be viewed in gallery page.
+* To find social media pages of the website.
+  * The social media pages can be accessed through their icons in the footer of each page.

 #### Full Testing